Skip to Content

 Transpacific cruises will cross the international dateline.

-If you cross the line moving east you will have to add a day, for example, you will go from Thursday and then BAM, it’s Saturday.
+If you cross the line moving east you will have to add a day, for example, you will go from Thursday to Saturday!

-If you cross the line moving west you’ll go backward a day.
+If you cross the dateline sailing west you’ll lose a day.
 Many cruise lines will have special parties when crossing the international dateline.

 shibuya crossing japan tokyo asia cruise